3-15-40. George Howard Darwin to H. Poincaré

 Your M.S. has arrived.11 1 Poincaré a annoncé l’envoi de son mémoire par lettre (§ 3-15-39).
 I shall venture to annotate it a little in red ink with instructions to the printers in English as I think it may save much trouble in the proofs.
 Of course I have experience of their ways which you cannot have.

 in the case of the spheroid.
-Hence where in yr M.S. you write and you mean and .
+Hence where in yr M.S. you write R′0,2 and R′0,3 you mean R′2,0 and R′3,0.
 Accordingly I propose (with your consent) to correct this.33 3 Darwin’s note was inserted in Poincaré’s paper (Poincaré 1902, 336).
-I then obtain the following for your new ’s.
+I then obtain the following for your new R’s.

 Of course if in any case you dislike the mode of printing which I shall suggest it will be open to you to correct it in proof.